Skip to Content

 This means that a multi-classed caster/fighter of at least level 2 could cast two Fireball spells in one turn.
 Of course, this is open to interpretation by the DM and the table.
 So, before you go trying to nuke all of the enemies in one turn, perhaps have the conversation.

-How Hot is Fireball?
+How Hot Is Fireball?

 Without making many assumptions about the physics of the world and about how magic would affect them, it is impossible to have an accurate answer.
 However, the spell description does give an indication of what the intention is.